marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/scale.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SCALE, real number, scale, floating point, scale

 .. _scale:

-.. index:: SCALE

-.. index:: real number, scale

-.. index:: floating point, scale

 SCALE --- Scale a real value
 ****************************